Superga air disaster: Crash

 The three-engined Fiat G.212, with aircraft registration I-ELCE, of Avio Linee Italiane, took off from Lisbon at 09:40 a.m. on Wednesday, 4 May 1949.
 The commander of the aircraft was Lieutenant Colonel Meroni.
 The flight landed at the airport in Barcelona at 13:00.
 While the aircraft was refuelled during the stopover, Torino met for lunch with Milan, who were on their way to Madrid.

 At 14:50, I-ELCE set off for the Turin-Aeritalia Airport.
 The flight's route was to take it over Cap de Creus, Toulon, Nice, Albenga, and Savona.
 Above Savona, the plane turned north, in the direction of the capital of Piedmont, where it was expected to arrive in 30 minutes.
-The weather in Turin was poor; at 16:55, the airport of Aeritalia communicated the weather situation to the pilot: clouds almost touching the ground, showers, strong southwest wind gusts, and very poor horizontal visibility (40 m).
+The weather in Turin was poor; at 16:55, the airport of Turin Aeritalia communicated the weather situation to the pilot: clouds almost touching the ground, showers, strong southwest wind gusts, and very poor horizontal visibility (40 m).

 At this point, the tower asked for the pilot's position.
 After a few minutes of silence (at 16:59) came the reply: "Quota 2,000 m.
 QDM on Pino, then we will cut at Superga".
-At Pino Torinese, which is located between Chieri and Baldissero Torinese, southeast of Turin, there was a VDF radio station (VHF direction finder), to provide a QDM (magnetic course to be taken on a head on approach as a radio aid) on request.
+At Pino Torinese, which is located between Chieri and Baldissero Torinese, southeast of Turin, there was a VHF direction finder, to provide a QDM (magnetic course to be taken on a head-on approach as a radio aid) on request.

 On approach, the plane lined up with the runway at Aeritalia about 9 mi away to the west, at 305 m above sea level, with Pino at 290° off its nose.
 Just north of Pino Torinese was the Basilica of Superga, situated on a hill at 669 m above sea level.
 One theory for the deviation is that due to the strong left crosswinds, the plane could have suffered a drift to starboard, which shifted from the axis of descent and lined up with the hill of Superga.
 Recent investigations also suggested the possibility that the altimeter had malfunctioned and locked at 2000 m, which led the pilots to believe that they were at a higher altitude.

 At 17:03, the plane made a turn to the left, returned to level flight, and had aligned to prepare for landing when it crashed into the back of the embankment of the Basilica of Superga.
 The pilot, who likely believed that the Superga hill was off to his right, would have seen it suddenly emerge directly in front of him (speed 180 km/h, visibility 40 m) and been unable to react.
 The wreckage did not give any indication of an attempt to go around.
 The only part of the aircraft which remained partially intact was the empennage.

 At 17:05, Aeritalia Torre called I-ELCE, but received no response.
-Of the 31 people on board, none survived.
+All of the 31 people on board were killed.